JulietteCx/JulietteCx.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello, and welcome to my website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello, and welcome to my website!
 I'm a PhD candidate in Economics at the University of Oxford.
 I'm also currently doing an internship at the Bank of England.
 I work on environmental economics, focusing on the effects of climate change on economic outcomes.
 I also like to think about the feasibility of climate policies, from a theoretical perspective.